 There wasn’t a single character I found interesting, either.
 Everyone seemed to flip-flop around their motivations, and I didn’t find a single character arc engaging.
 The closest I came was Cruz, former Colonial Marine turned PTSD afflicted scientist, who managed to get some closure.

 But he didn’t interest me.
-I often remark that a character doesn’t need to be likeable to engage with me, their just need to catch my interest, and that didn’t happen with a single character in this book.
+I often remark that a character doesn’t need to be likeable to engage with me, they just need to catch my interest, and that didn’t happen with a single character in this book.
 We had a cast of scientists who apparently had nothing but shady pasts, and it’s barely a footnote!
 That could have been a whole other dimension to these people!
 Outcast scientists.

 We’re also given a character who develops a pheromone camouflage so that people can move around amongst the Aliens without worry.
 Awesome!
 Something that the comics have touched on, but the novels haven’t really delved into this one.
 I love it.

 He then seems to delve into the wrong end of sanity as a result of an outbreak and an impromptu field test of his formula, only to flip-flop back to being perfectly fine with a “oh, I was just wondering if they’d bother me if I made a racket too.”
 What?!